An Adaptive and Stability-Promoting Layerwise Training Approach for Sparse Deep Neural Network Architecture: Proposed methodology

 \section{Proposed methodology}

-The proposed architecture adaptation procedure involves two stages: a) A Layerwise Training strategy for growing neural networks along the depth; b) Sequential learning strategy where one uses a sequence of small networks for robust and accurate predictions.
+The proposed architecture adaptation procedure has two stages: a) A layerwise training strategy for growing the depth of DNNs; and b) a sequential residual learning strategy in which a sequence of shallow networks is added for robust and accurate predictions.
+A brief outline of the two stages is provided below in \cref{reguls} and \cref{seq_des}.